 2026 Kitchen Cabinet Trends: Colors and Styles Dominating This Year.
 By Cora M.

-The start of the new year always brings a shift in the way homeowners feel about their home spaces… Pinterest boards get updated; folders with ideas saved under “New Year Renovation Ideas,” and the focal point of the home, the kitchen, is always the first to change.
+The start of the new year always brings a shift in the way homeowners feel about their home spaces… Pinterest boards get updated, folders fill with renovation inspiration, and the focal point of the home-the kitchen- is always the first to change.
+For many homeowners planning a kitchen renovation in St. George, Utah, cabinetry becomes the foundation of the design.

 As we move into 2026, we are seeing a clear, fast shift toward intentionally designed and elevated spaces.
 A custom kitchen that feels warm, thoughtfully designed, intentional storage, and deeply personal without sacrificing performance.

 At Prestige Woodworks, we take each client’s story, design plans, inspiration, and lifestyle into account.
-Through thoughtful collaboration, we build custom cabinetry with intention.
+Through thoughtful collaboration, we build custom cabinets in St. George, Utah, with intention.
 We don’t just build cabinets - we study how people actually live in these spaces.
-That gives us a front-row seat to what homeowners are truly requesting, not just what’s trending online.

-From conversations with clients to collaboration with local designers and trusted builders, these are the cabinet trends defining kitchens in 2026.
+From conversations with clients to collaborations with local designers and trusted builders, these cabinet trends are defining kitchens in 2026.

-In 2026, warm earth tones are leading the way.
+In modern kitchen design trends for 2026, warm earth tones are leading the way.

 For years, bright white kitchens have dominated our industry.
-Although yes, they are very minimalistic and chic, this year specifically, homeowners are leaning more toward neutral and warmer cabinet shades.
+Although yes, they are very minimalistic and chic, this year specifically, homeowners are leaning more toward neutral, warmer cabinet shades.

 Instead of cool whites and gray undertones, we’re seeing movement toward:

-As we gravitate toward warmer palettes in custom homes, these shades create dimension without harsh contrast.
+As we gravitate toward warmer palettes in custom kitchen design, these shades create dimension without harsh contrast.
 They soften natural light, pair beautifully with wood textures, and feel more forgiving over time.

 Warm neutrals also reduce the risk of a kitchen feeling dated within a few years.
 Cool gray and stark white have had their moment.
 Warm, grounded tones offer the longevity homeowners deserve in a space designed to gather for years to come.